 Winchester was also familiar ground.
 The city was well known to the Austen family, and, according to Cassandra, favoured by Jane.
 Nearby to College Street, in the Cathedral Close, were several properties already known to the family.
-Jane and Cassandra had stayed in the house renumbered 11 for a week's visit at the end of 1814, and the novelist may well have stayed at two others houses whilst visiting Elizabeth Heathcote, a friend from Steventon days who had married a Cathedral prebendary.
+Jane and Cassandra had stayed in the house renumbered 11 for a week's visit at the end of 1814, and the novelist may well have stayed at two other houses whilst visiting Elizabeth Heathcote, a friend from Steventon days who had married a Cathedral prebendary.
 These were Number 10 (currently the Education Centre), and Number 2, once the home of Thomas Ken but demolished in 1856.

-College Street, Winchester, wood engraving after a drawing by FJ Baigent, 1838.
+College Street, Winchester, wood engraving by FJ Baigent, published in 1878 and taken from a drawing by Richard Baigent made in 1838.

 The Kingsgate quarter, containing College Street, was a district dominated by learning.
 Here was the College, founded by William of Wykeham; and here also was John Burdon's bookshop where Austen's father held an account, still trading today under the name P&G Wells.
 "Our lodgings are very comfortable", Jane wrote on 27 May.
-"We have a neat little drawing-room with bow window overlooking Dr Gabell's garden."
+"We have a neat little Draw(ing)-room with a Bow-window overlooking Dr Gabell's garden."
 The reference is to Henry Dison Gabell, a distinguished classical scholar, appointed Second Master in 1790, and Headmaster from 1810-23.
 James Austen remembered preparing his son James Edward for entrance: